 His social worker says: "Reggie currently has virtual contact with his mother and father, separately.
 We will support his adoptive parents to navigate this contact as Reggie grows up."

 Hi, my name is Hassan.
-I am three years old and my ethnicity is Asian British of Pakistani descent and White British
+I am three years old and I have Pakistani British and White British heritage.